Insomnia Cookies

-Insomnia Cookies is a chain of bakeries in the United States that specializes in delivering warm cookies, baked goods, and ice cream.
-Based in New York and Philadelphia, it was started in 2003 by Jared Barnett and Seth Berkowitz, both students at the University of Pennsylvania.
-The company has more than 200 stores, located throughout the continental U.S. Many stores are located in close proximity to university campuses and cater to students who want to order cookies late at night.
+Insomnia Cookies is a chain of bakeries primarily in the United States that specializes in delivering warm cookies, baked goods, and ice cream.
+Based in New York and Philadelphia, it was started in 2002 by Jared Barnett and Seth Berkowitz, both students at the University of Pennsylvania.
+The company has more than 265 stores, mainly located throughout the continental U.S., with international locations in Canada and England.
+Many stores are located in close proximity to university campuses and cater to students who want to order cookies late at night.

 History and operations

-The Company was co-founded by Jared Barnett and Seth Berkowitz in 2003 while attending the University of Pennsylvania in Philadelphia.
+The company was co-founded by Jared Barnett and Seth Berkowitz in 2002 while attending the University of Pennsylvania in Philadelphia.
 Berkowitz began baking and delivering cookies from a dorm room to students on campus late at night.
 From there the concept of cookie delivery grew.
-The first retail store opened in 2004 in Syracuse, New York.
+The first retail store opened in 2003 in Syracuse, New York.

 Insomnia Cookies is based in New York City and Philadelphia.
 Insomnia Cookies bakeries are typically located near college and university campuses to target students who wish to order cookies past the closing time of traditional bakeries.
 Most stores are open from 10:00 a.m. until 3:00 a.m.
 Monday-Friday, and from noon until 3:00 a.m. on weekends.

-The company has expanded throughout the continental U.S., opening its 100th store in 2016.
+The company expanded throughout the continental U.S., opening its 100th store in 2016.

-In 2018 Krispy Kreme, financed by JAB Holding Company, acquired Insomnia which continues to operate independently.
+In 2018 Krispy Kreme, financed by JAB Holding Company, acquired Insomnia Cookies at a $175mm enterprise value; the company continued to operate independently.

-The company launched the "CookieMagic" membership service in March 2021.
-A subscription costs $9.99 per month and provides members with a free classic cookie every day, free local delivery from Insomnia Cookies locations, and other perks.

 In April 2021, the company opened its first store with an experimental CookieLab section, a "cookie speakeasy" that offers customizable cookies and a bar with milk and milkshake options.

 In June 2021, the company opened its 200th store in Exton, Pennsylvania.

+In October 2023, the company partnered with Universal Pictures and Scott Cawthon Productions to release the 'Freddy Fazbear's Cookie Pizza' in promotion of the Five Nights at Freddy's movie.

+In 2023 the company expanded to locations outside of the United States, with the first international bakeries in Manchester, England and Toronto, Canada.
+More stores were opened in 2024 in Ontario, and the company reached more than 265 locations in North America.

+In 2024, Krispy Kreme sold a majority stake in Insomnia Cookies—at a $350mm enterprise value—to Verlinvest and Mistral Equity Partners.
+Krispy Kreme sold their remaining stake in 2025 for an additional $75mm.

+The company allegedly stole wages from at least 40 workers, according to the lawsuit.
+One worker claimed that a general manager allegedly called her "sneaky" and a "snake" for calling out the wage theft.
+The manager allegedly "scolded her for crying after she slipped and fell in the snow" and "put plastic spiders in her delivery bag", according to the lawsuit.